akeylesslabs/akeyless-go/docs/CertificateChainInfo.md

 `func (o *CertificateChainInfo) HasExpirationEvents() bool`

 HasExpirationEvents returns a boolean if a field has been set.

+### GetRenewBeforeExpirationInDays

+`func (o *CertificateChainInfo) GetRenewBeforeExpirationInDays() int64`

+GetRenewBeforeExpirationInDays returns the RenewBeforeExpirationInDays field if non-nil, zero value otherwise.

+### GetRenewBeforeExpirationInDaysOk

+`func (o *CertificateChainInfo) GetRenewBeforeExpirationInDaysOk() (*int64, bool)`

+GetRenewBeforeExpirationInDaysOk returns a tuple with the RenewBeforeExpirationInDays field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRenewBeforeExpirationInDays

+`func (o *CertificateChainInfo) SetRenewBeforeExpirationInDays(v int64)`

+SetRenewBeforeExpirationInDays sets RenewBeforeExpirationInDays field to given value.

+### HasRenewBeforeExpirationInDays

+`func (o *CertificateChainInfo) HasRenewBeforeExpirationInDays() bool`

+HasRenewBeforeExpirationInDays returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)